-As a school we want to encourage you to care about people all around the world and to help others.
+As a school we want to encourage you to care about global issues and to help others.

 One of the ways we are going to do that together is by supporting the charity All We Can.
-They work around the world supporting local organisations who want to help people who are struggling in their local communities.
+They work around the world helping local organisations tackle poverty and injustice in their communities.
 The way All We Can does this is a little different to what we might expect, so we're going to hear a story to help us understand why.